 After treatment, patients are screened for recurrence by endoscopy and CT of the neck, chest, and abdomen at 6-mo intervals for 3 yr and annually thereafter.

-En bloc resection for cure requires removal of the entire tumor, proximal and distal margins of normal tissue, all potentially malignant lymph nodes, and a portion of the proximal stomach sufficient to contain the distal draining lymphatics.
+Superficial, early, noninvasive cancers may be treated with endoscopic mucosal resection (usually by gastroenterologists at tertiary care centers) if the superficial nature of the lesion has been confirmed by endoscopic ultrasound.
+However, in the large majority of cases, en bloc resection for cure requires removal of the entire tumor, proximal and distal margins of normal tissue, all potentially malignant lymph nodes, and a portion of the proximal stomach sufficient to contain the distal draining lymphatics.
 The procedure requires gastric pull-up with esophagogastric anastomosis, small-bowel interposition, or colonic interposition.
-Pyloroplasty is required to ensure proper gastric drainage because esophagectomy necessarily results in bilateral vagotomy.
-This extensive surgery may be poorly tolerated by patients > 75 yr, particularly those with underlying cardiac or pulmonary disease (ejection fraction < 40%, or forced expiratory volume in 1 sec [FEV1]< 1.5 L/min).
+Pyloroplasty (surgical widening of the pylorus) is required to ensure proper gastric drainage because esophagectomy necessarily results in bilateral vagotomy.
+This extensive surgery may be poorly tolerated by patients > 75 yr, particularly those with underlying cardiac or pulmonary disease (ejection fraction <40%, or forced expiratory volume in 1 sec [FEV1]< 1.5 L/min).
 Overall, operative mortality is about 5%.

 Complications of surgery include anastomotic leaks, fistulas, and strictures; bilious gastroesophageal reflux; and dumping syndrome.
 The burning chest pain of bile reflux after distal esophagectomy can be more annoying than the original symptom of dysphagia and may require subsequent Roux-en-Y jejunostomy for bile diversion.
 An interposed segment of small bowel or colon in the chest has a tenuous blood supply, and torsion, ischemia, or gangrene of the interposed bowel may result.